 Welcome to the Department of Neurology at the David School of Medicine at UCLA.
-Our mission is to understand the human nervous system and to improve the lives of people with neurological diseases.
+Our mission states that we are dedicated to preventing, curing and improving the lives of people with neurological diseases through patient care, research and education.
 Translating this general Mission into action means that our underlying mission is to innovate.
 We approach research, clinical care and education with a view toward innovation and change.
 What can we do to move forward?
 How can we create new and novel programs that will define the future of neurology?

 Here are a few examples: